puppetlabs/puppetlabs-pe_databases/README.md

 ## What does this module provide?

-By default you get the following:
+This module provides the following functionaility

 1. Customized settings for PE PostgreSQL
 1. Maintenance to keep the `pe-puppetdb` database lean and fast